Zettlr/zettlr-docs/docs/en/core/yaml-frontmatter.md

 # YAML Frontmatter

 Like Pandoc, Zettlr supports YAML frontmatters for your Markdown files.
-A YAML frontmatter, in Pandoc's terms ["metadata block"](https://pandoc.org/MANUAL.html#metadata-blocks) is a series of meta variables that can be defined to describe information of the file that normally is not part of the text contents themselves, such as authors, keywords, and the title.
+A [YAML frontmatter](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block) is a series of meta variables that can be defined to describe information of the file that normally is not part of the text contents themselves, such as authors, keywords, and the title.

-YAML frontmatters can be defined at the beginning of a file, by starting on the first line with three dashes (`---`) and ending the frontmatter either with three dashes or three dots (the latter variant is more common).
+YAML frontmatters can be defined at the beginning of a file, by starting on the first line with three dashes (`---`) and ending the frontmatter either with three dashes or three dots (the former variant is more common).

-> Tip: If you have AutoCorrect enabled, Zettlr will attempt to replace the three ending dots with an ellipsis character, breaking the syntax highlighting.
-To prevent this, press `Shift+Enter` when creating a new line (if you use the LibreOffice AutoCorrect mode).

 They contain valid YAML and can be used to define arbitrary variables.
 They come in handy for a variety of use cases.

+> For a more concise documentation of what you can do with YAML frontmatters, please refer to the [Pandoc documentation](https://pandoc.org/MANUAL.html#extension-yaml_metadata_block).

 ## Defining a YAML frontmatter